 The book addresses systemic racism and the Chinese Exclusion Act directly.
 It discusses the practice of white actors wearing makeup to play Asian characters (yellowface) and the 'anti-miscegenation' laws that prevented Anna May from kissing her leading men on screen.
 The approach is secular, factual, and realistic, ending on a hopeful note of legacy.

-A child who loves the arts but has expressed frustration that the heroes in their favorite books or movies don't look like them.
+A child who loves the arts and enjoys reading biographies of inspiring figures who overcame obstacles to achieve their dreams.
 It is also perfect for the student interested in the 'Hidden Figures' of history who broke barriers.

 Parents should be prepared to explain what the Chinese Exclusion Act was, as it provides the legal backdrop for the discrimination Anna May faced.
 The book explains it well, but kids may have follow-up questions about fairness.
-A child asking, 'Why is that white person painted to look like they are Chinese?' or 'Is it okay that they didn't let her have the lead role because of her eyes?'
+A child asking, 'Why is that white person painted to look like they are Chinese?' or 'Why didn't they let her have the lead role?' or 'Is it fair that she was treated differently because she was Chinese?'

 Younger readers (age 8) will focus on the 'dream big' aspect and the excitement of movie sets.
 Older readers (11-12) will better grasp the nuance of her political and social struggle against the Hays Code and Hollywood bias.